 The green check mark will move to this printer.

 If you’re trying to print a document and are surprised when it goes to the wrong printer, use this procedure to set the default printer to your preferred device.
-This affects all Windows programs.
+This setting affects all Windows programs.